School of Character

 What does it mean for our students?

-The Polesworth School of Character will give our students time and space to reflect upon their lives, choices, actions and characters.
-It will enable them to identify where they would like to make changes and it will support them in achieving their personal goals.
-It will also serve to guide them through transitional phases from school into the wider worlds of further education, higher education or work.
+The Polesworth School of Character gives our students time and space to reflect upon their lives, choices, actions and characters.
+It enables them to identify where they would like to make changes and it will support them in achieving their personal goals.
+It also serves to guide them through transitional phases from school into the wider worlds of further education, higher education or work.

 What content will be taught to students?

-Age dependent content will be taught on ELDs and other content during MAT sessions.
-Subject specific content that will be taught through School of Character includes:
+Age dependent content will be taught in off timetable sessions throughout the year Subject specific content that will be taught through School of Character includes:

 - Character Education